yurichan28/torrench/README.md

 * Using these sites in many countries is illegal.
 Using them can get you into un-intended troubles (e.g notices/block from ISP).
 Read [Legal issues](https://en.wikipedia.org/wiki/The_Pirate_Bay#Legal_issues)
 * Neither I, nor the tool shall be held responsible for any action taken against you for using the above-mentioned sites from torrench.
 * Illegal searches [examples](https://github.com/kryptxy/torrench#searches-considered-illegal)
-* [Configuration instructions](https://github.com/kryptxy/torrench#configuration-instructions) in case you decided to use them anyway.
+* [Configuration instructions](https://github.com/kryptxy/torrench#configuration-instructions) if you decided to them.

 _Torrench initially began as a python learning project for me.
 I am sure there are ways to implement code I wrote in a much better/efficient way.
 Do [let me know](https://github.com/kryptxy/torrench#contact).
 Alternatively, you can also send a pull request.
 See [Contributing](https://github.com/kryptxy/torrench/blob/master/CONTRIBUTING.md)._